liathoffman/old-yaronwittenstein/posts/svm.md

 A key-value map between a slice of bytes denoting the `key` to another slice of bytes, representing the `value`.
 A key-value is stateless.
 It isn't aware of any `contract state`.
 Currently, _svm_ has `key-value` interfaces for `in-memory` (useful for tests), `leveldb` and `rocksdb`.
-The `key-value store` serves as a companion for other `contract stoarge` components.
+The `key-value store` serves as a companion for other `contract storage` components.

 ![svm-kv][svm-kv]